`Image: Copyright free from Pixabay. No association with the author of this website.

 He narrowed his eyes.
 His body tightened.
 His heart hammered.
 Mine.

 He streaked into the air, kicking up a plume of dust behind him.
-He glanced left and right, up and down, but no other males were around.
+He glanced around but no other males were nearby.
 She was unprotected—and his.

 She shrieked as he yanked at her ankle.
 He pulled her against his chest, her eyes wide with fear at the sight of him.
 She opened her lips, but he slapped a hand against them before she could call for help.
 She squirmed in his arms but he held her tightly.
 He could feel her breasts press up against him, feel the heat of her breath against his hand.
 Her smell sang to him.
 He moaned in anticipation.
 He had never even touched a female before, much less held one in his arms.

 He drifted down and laid her in the soil.
 The flowers stood tall above them, swaying slightly in the breeze, their long green stems creaking.
 He straddled her.
 Her breasts were full and round and flattened nicely beneath his hands.
 Her blue nipples grew hard.
 Her azure hair was spread along the dirt like water.
-He held her down as he positioned himself, ready to penetrate.
+He held her down as he positioned himself.

 ‘Why not?
 When you’ve had everyone else.
 What’s so wrong with me?’